bcyphers/cpra/md/cpra.md

-*(2) A business that allows consumers to opt-out of the sale or sharing of their personal information and to limit the use of their sensitive personal information pursuant to paragraph (1) may provide a link to a webpage that enables the consumer to consent to the business Ignoring the apt-out preference signal with respect to that business\'s sale or sharing of the consumer\'s personal information or the use of the consumer\'s sensitive personal information for additional purposes provided that:*
+*(2) A business that allows consumers to opt-out of the sale or sharing of their personal information and to limit the use of their sensitive personal information pursuant to paragraph (1) may provide a link to a webpage that enables the consumer to consent to the business ignoring the opt-out preference signal with respect to that business\'s sale or sharing of the consumer\'s personal information or the use of the consumer\'s sensitive personal information for additional purposes provided that:*